 OYCP is a residential program that incorporates a highly structured quasi-military format emphasizing self-discipline, personal responsibility, and positive motivation.
 Applicants, who are referred to as cadets while at OYCP, must meet military grooming standards, wear military type uniforms, and observe standard military customs and courtesies.
 Each class involves a 3-phase program that begins with a two-week Red phase where the goal is to identify those applicants that have the desire and discipline to complete the program.
-Applicants who successfully complete Red phase enter the 20-week White & Blue phase where the emphasis is on the “Eight Core Component” curriculum.
+Applicants who successfully complete Red phase enter the 20-week White & Blue phases where the emphasis is on the “Eight Core Component” curriculum.
 Cadets must show improvement in each component.

 Health & Hygiene

 After completing White & Blue phases, cadets begin a one-year Post-Residential phase where each cadet works with an adult role model in a one-on-one mentoring relationship.
 The adult mentor provides the cadet advice, guidance, and support to help him/her continue the positive successes and direction achieved during the Residential phases.

 How do you enroll in the program?

 The first step of the enrollment process is to determine if you meet the eligibility requirements.
 After that, you must view our mandatory on-line orientation power point.
 Please see our page “How To Apply” for detailed steps in the application process.

 Is there an orientation for applicants and guardians?